I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 someone had obviously dropped the windshield down hard on the hood (it is designed to fold flat) I straightened it out

 with hammer and dolly tools.
-I then and smoothed it with some body filler in the worst places.
+I then smoothed out it with some body filler in the worst places.
 I could have made

 it completely smooth, but I would have had to skim coat the entire hood. (too much work)